deltarobotone/visy_neopixel_pkg/README.md

 ##### ~first_pixel (Required)

 Number of first pixel in row.
-Seperate control nodes if multiple neopixel devices are connected in row.
+If multiple neopixel devices are connected in row this param is for seperating the devices.

 ##### ~last_pixel (Required)

 Number of last pixel in row.
-Seperate control nodes if multiple neopixel devices are connected in row.
+If multiple neopixel devices are connected in row this param is for seperating the devices.

 #### Published topics